mayTermux/myTermux/README.md

   - **Unable to locate package "..."**

-  This error because install before update repository, to fix this run "pkg" or "apt" update to get repository newest and then run again installation script.
+  This error is perhaps because of you execute the `install.sh` script before updating the repository. <br>Please make sure to run `pkg update` or `apt update` before you run the installation script.
+After running `pkg update` now you can run the installation script again.

   |Unable to locate package|Unable to locate package|
   |--|--|